-- 63. Combined sewer system is the waste water system that transmits both foul and surface water, hence all water will be treated in the sewage treatment works - 64.
-This is determined by the current consented flow permitted by the Environment Agency in order to maintain compliance with the Water Framework Directive obiectives - 65.
+- 64. This is determined by the current consented flow permitted by the Environment Agency in order to maintain compliance with the Water Framework Directive objectives - 65.
 This is determined by the existing tank sizes and aeration capacity of the STW to treat incoming load to the required standard - 66.
 This is based on the per capita wastewater flow rate of 160l/h/d and occupancy rate of 2.4/dwelling and are consistent with the figures used by STWL. - 67.
 Belbroughton STW is identified as having the most seriously restricted treatment capacity and Alvechurch STW, Bromsgrove (Fringe Green) STW and Stoke Prior STW are identified as having reasonable spare capacity.
-Though Minworth STW and Roundhill STW are identified as having substantial spare capacity, it is expected that there are many demands from other developments in the greater Birminaham area. - 68.
+Though Minworth STW and Roundhill STW are identified as having substantial spare capacity, it is expected that there are many demands from other developments in the greater Birmingham area. - 68.
 Please note that Severn Trent Water Limited will need the certainty of development before additional capacity is provided.